Star Of Bethlehem Control

 What is the Star of Bethlehem?

-• Star of Bethlehem is a very invasive weed that is known for its pretty-looking, white, six-petaled flower and its toxic qualities.
+• Star of Bethlehem is an invasive weed known for its pretty-looking, white, six-petaled flower and its toxic qualities.

 How to Get Rid of Star of Bethlehem

-• Our top product to treat Star of Bethlehem is SpeedZone EW Broadleaf Herbicide.
+• Our top product to treat the Star of Bethlehem is SpeedZone EW Broadleaf Herbicide.

 Preventing Star of Bethlehem Re-emergence